AdamSobieski/Planning/README.md

 ### Types

-One key ingredient of modeled planning domains is types.
+A key ingredient of modeled planning domains are types.
 While, in C#, types can have methods, fields, and properties, for modeling planning domains in a C#-inspired syntax, we might consider that types would have [_invariants_](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science).

 ```
 public class Widget(Table t) extends Object()